 Edward S. Casey, The Fate of Place, 55.

 Ibid., 54.

 By the formula ‘to begin with’ applied to place in propositions like ‘place is physical, to begin with’, I want to point out that place is, first of all, physical.
 Yet, this does not mean that it is exclusively physical: as I have shown in a previous article – What Is Place?
 What Is Space? – my understanding of place is processual and historical, or evolutionary, other than ‘choral’: this means that the sense of place is construed upon different layers from more physical to more abstract.
-The two domains place belongs to – the physical and the abstract – are correlated.
+The two polar domains place may belong to – the physical and the ideal – are correlated.

 Edward S. Casey, The Fate of Place, 51.

 As an attribute derived from the Platonic term chōra, Edward Casey uses the technical word choric.
 Conversely, I have used the more common term choral, whose sense – ‘collective’ – for me also preserves some legacy with the old Platonic notion.

 Even if Aristotle makes a distinction between place and the thing (a conceptual distinction – I would say), he is aware of their ‘reciprocal belongingness’, as Casey says reporting the following statement by Aristotle: ‘Just as every body is in a place, so in every place there is a body’, in Edward Casey, The Fate of Place, 58.